Dev-rick/Simple-Supply-Chain-Udacity/README.md

 $ npm run dev
 ```

-⋅⋅⋅In your browser, you should now be able to connect it via METAMASK on the rinkeby test network and be able to use it
+    In your browser, you should now be able to connect it via METAMASK on the rinkeby test network and be able to use it

-⋅⋅⋅If you encounter some issues let me know!
+    If you encounter some issues let me know!

 **Enjoy!**